Working With Dreams in Depth Therapy

 From External to Internal

 Daily life draws awareness outward, toward what must be managed or responded to.
-When anxiety, loss, or rupture arises, attention is often pulled back inside, as something in the psyche seeks orientation rather than explanation.
+When anxiety, loss, or rupture arises, attention is pulled back inside, as parts of the psyche seek orientation.

 As waking consciousness loosens, the psyche produces its own images.
 Dreams arrive unscripted and symbolic.
 Speaking in image and feeling, they register how life is being lived beneath the surface.

-Dreams speak in image, a form of knowing that thought alone cannot reach.
-Images are their language because images can hold complexity without reducing it.
-Staying with an image gives inner experience somewhere to congeal, allowing unsettling emotions and memories to take shape and come into relationship.
-What often follows is a quiet sense of orientation — like reading a map and understanding the terrain.
+This imaginal language is a form of knowing that thought alone cannot reach.
+Images hold complexity.
+Staying with an image gives inner experience a place to gather, allowing unsettling emotions and memories to take shape and come into relationship.
+What follows is a feeling of orientation — like reading a map and understanding the terrain.

 Dreams are not pressed for answers, but returned to with attention, so their movement can be sensed, like a work of art whose meaning unfolds through repeated encounter.